zhousarah/azure-compute-docs/articles/virtual-machine-scale-sets/tutorial-use-custom-image-cli.md

 ## Create the image version
 Create an image version from the VM using [az image gallery create-image-version](/cli/azure/sig/image-version#az-sig-image-version-create).

-The image version name can be made up of numbers and periods.
+Allowed characters for the image version are numbers and periods.
 Numbers must be within the range of a 32-bit integer.
 Format: *MajorVersion*.*MinorVersion*.*Patch*.

 In the following example: